-The revision and product identifier of Curiosity Nano boards can be found in two ways; either through MPLAB X IDE or by looking at the sticker on the bottom side of the PCB.
+The revision and product identifier of the PIC18F47Q10 Curiosity Nano can be found in two ways; either through MPLAB® X or by looking at the sticker on the bottom side of the PCB.

-By connecting a Curiosity Nano board to a computer with MPLAB X IDE running, an information window will pop up.
+By connecting a PIC18F47Q10 Curiosity Nano to a computer with MPLAB® X running, an information window will pop up.
 The first six digits of the serial number, which is listed under kit details, contain the product identifier and revision.

 The same information can be found on the sticker on the bottom side of the PCB.
-Most kits will print the identifier and revision in plain text as A09-nnnn\rr, where nnnn is the identifier and rr is the revision.
-Boards with limited space have a sticker with only a QR-code, which contains a serial number string.
+Most kits will print the identifier and revision in plain text as A09-nnnn\rr, where "nnnn" is the identifier and "rr" is the revision.
+The boards with limited space have a sticker with only a QR-code, containing the product identifier, revision and the serial number.